JetBrains/resharper-rider-plugin/README.md

 This will create a new folder with all the structure ready to go and all identifiers, like namespaces, ids and file names, replaced with `MyAwesomePlugin`.

-_The only thing that currently needs to be updated manually is the `RIDER_PLUGIN_ID` in `README.md`, which you'll only get after uploading your Rider plugin the first time._
+:warning: _The only place that currently needs to be updated manually is the `RIDER_PLUGIN_ID` in `README.md`, which you'll only get after uploading your Rider plugin the first time._

 ## Development